adhywiranata-tiketdotcom/rest-query/README.md

 # Tix Rest Query

 Hooks for Fetching, Caching, and Updating RESTful Service Data in React.
-Heavily Inspired by [React Query](https://github.com/tannerlinsley/react-query) with tiket.com Flight Team use-cases.
+Developed and maintained with tiket.com Flight Team use-cases in mind.

 ## Motivation